creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-30-Eyes_wide_shut.md

 * They identify *CLIP-blind* pairs and construct the Multimodal Visual Patterns (MMVP) benchmark.
 * MLLMs have difficulty answering simple questions about nine visual patterns.
 * These errors stem mainly from the pre-trained vision encoder and scaling alone may not be the solution.
-* They propose a MoF approach that can reduce these visual limitations.
+* They propose a Mixture-of-Features (MoF) approach that can reduce these visual limitations.

 # Introduction : Is vision good enough for language?